 4) Extreme heat / cold

-So you do always hear about how rainy, cloudy and cold it is here, but no one prepares you for the really hot relentless summer.
+So you do always hear about how rainy, cloudy and cold it is here, but no one prepares you for the relentless sweltering summer.
 I’m talking days in a row of really sunny hot weather.
 Not cloudy, just sunny and hot.
-Be prepared to just lay around in your underwear saying “it’s hot” over and over.
+Be prepared to just lay around in your underwear, saying “it’s hot” over and over.
 When out and about, it’s all anyone will talk about.
-I lived in 3 separate houses in Portland and none of them had an air conditioner.
+I lived in 3 separate houses in Portland, and none of them had an air conditioner.
 It’s not really a thing there.
-But, it gets really cold too!
+But it gets freezing cold too!
 I felt 17 degrees(who knows with wind chill) for the first time in my life in December 2014.
-The months from November to February reach many below freezing days and only rarely make it to a high 50 degrees in the day.
-When it does reach 50 degrees, people are outside wearing shorts as if it’s warm but it’s still really cold out.
+The months from November to February reach many below-freezing days and only rarely make it to a high 50 degrees in the day.
+When it does break 50 degrees, people are outside wearing shorts as if it’s warm, but it’s still frigid out.
 And all this cold weather rarely brings snow.
 And if a “Snowmageddon” does happen, the city shuts down over a few inches.
 I did have to buy thermal underwear for the first time in my life.
 I became a huge fan and bought several more pairs, bottoms and tops.
 Pretty perfect comfy winter clothing.

 UPDATE!
 It snowed a whole lot in early 2017.
 Here’s my house in Southeast Portland, the Clinton neighborhood.
 Global cooling is starting to expose itself.

 Portland is the only major US city to reject fluoridated water.
 Not once but four times since 1956.
 For many, this is a plus, but this is a negative for many others.
 How do you feel about it?
 Do you want the government adding chemicals to your water for your benefit?
 Do you trust that they would spend billions for you in that sense, or do you think there is a bigger picture?